keltia/fetiche-rs/README.md

 This is intentionally *not* a run-time option but a compile-time one.

-## Structure

-`Fetiche` has 3 main component so far:

-- `fetiche-formats`

-This crate implement the various data models used by the different sources.
-Included are two [ASTERIX] formats -- generic `Cat21` and drone-specific `Cat129` -- and formats used by different data providers like [Opensky] or [ASD].
-This library implement some methods of conversion between some of these formats.

-- `fetiche-sources`

-Each data source has its own set of access, authentication and data retrieval methods.
-Both fetching and streaming are supported, depending on the source.

-- `fetiche-engine`

-This is the main library implementing the fetch & transform engine.
-It has a `Job` type and a set of different `struct` that define different tasks.
-All the tasks defined in a given job are run in parallel like in a UNIX pipeline, that is, every stage output is connected the next stage input and so on.
-This allows for filters to be inserted for conversion and in the future for DB export as well.

-The current tasks defined are:

-- `Nothing`
-- `Message`
-- `Copy`
-- `Convert`
-- `Fetch`
-- `Stream`

-I think it is more flexible to work within the framework of the engine.

-> NOTE: this is a fast-changing WIP.

-The other crates are for the binaries that rely on `Fetiche` like `acutectl`.

 ## Usage

 For the moment, there is only one binary called `acutectl` (with `.exe` on Windows).
 It can be used to fetch data into